zenml-io/blog.zenml.io/_posts/2022-04-28-zero-seven-two-three-release.md

 [XGBoost](https://xgboost.readthedocs.io/en/stable/) and [LightGBM](https://lightgbm.readthedocs.io/) are one of the most widely used boosting algorithm libraries out there.
 That's why we introduced new materializers for both in the latest ZenML release!
-Now you can pass in your steps the following objects:
+Now you can pass the following objects into your steps:

 ```python
 import xgboost as xgb